openradar/AMS_radar_in_the_cloud/starting_ec2_instance.rst

 exception". **Bingo** you should now be presented with a page asking for your password.. enter it and you are good to go!

+**NOTE FOR SAFARI USERS:** Do not just hit "continue"..
+This will allow you to get into the notebook server but the kernel will not be able to connect..
+Click "Show Certificate" and click the upper left hand radio button to accept the generate certificate.

 [1] http://jupyter.org/